MikeMoore55/OOP-php-Booking-app-BlueBooking/README.md

 # OOP-php-Booking-app
- a booking application made with php
+This is BlueBooking, a online booking Application made with php